What Is Review Management: App Store Review Management In 2025

 Or again, the opposite.

-App reviews are not just feedback.
+App reviews are not just an online review.
 There are many different metrics that the app stores themselves take into account when the algorithms decide if your app should go up, or not.
 They’re the key to your app’s success.
 Thus, we recommend that you pay attention to every review that comes in if you can.
 Yes, that involves more than 1-2 star reviews.

 How are app store reviews different from app store ratings?

 App store reviews and app store ratings might seem the same, but they’re not.
-While users see both on the app store, they offer different types of feedback.
+While users see both on the app store, they offer different types of online review.

 mobile app reviews - rating and review difference